Trump hires new lawyer amid Russia investigation

 WASHINGTON — President Donald Trump is adding to his growing roster of lawyers handling investigations into Russian interference in the 2016 election, NBC News confirmed Friday.

-Veteran Washington, D.C., lawyer Ty Cobb is the latest to join the president's legal team, a White House official said.
+Veteran Washington lawyer Ty Cobb is the latest to join the president's legal team, a White House official said.
 Cobb will spearhead responses to media inquiries related to the ongoing Russia probes and he will work closely with attorney Marc Kasowitz, who is leading the Trump team.

 Bloomberg first reported Cobb's hiring.